-It is therefore regarded as a regular passage visitor (soaring overhead) to the nearby vulture restaurant.
+Species Global Conservation Status National Conservation Status Mean Reporting rate: SABAP2 Preferred Habitat Potential Likelihood of Occurrence · observations corresponding to pentad grid 2600_2605).
+It is regarded as a regular passage visitor (soaring overhead) to the nearby vulture restaurant.

-Figure 17: A map illustrating the occurrence of the endangered Cape Vulture (Gyps coprotheres) and critically endangered White-backed Vulture (Gyps africanus) in close proximity to the study area.
+Figure 17: A map illustrating the occurrence of the critically endangered Whitebacked Vulture (Gyps africanus) in close proximity to the study area during August and November 2021 (Pachnoda, 2021).

-4.3.2 Notes on the occurrence of Cape Vulture (Gyps coprotheres)
+4.3.1 Notes on the occurrence of Cape Vulture (Gyps coprotheres)

-The globally endangered Cape Vulture (G. coprotheres) occurs on the study area and its presence is related to the occurrence of a nearby vulture restaurant (see 3.4).
+The globally endangered Cape Vulture (G. coprotheres) is known to occur in the study area and its presence is related to the occurrence of a nearby vulture restaurant (see Section 3.4).
 It is of international significance and any mortality of adult individuals could have a negative effect on its species' population recruitment.
 Most of these suffer from a shortage of food supplies which is responsible for low reproductive rates (Taylor et al., 2015).
 In addition, Cape Vultures also typically search for food in groups.
 It is such congregations which increase the risk of mortalities whenever these individuals forage or roost in close proximity to overhead power lines.
 The proposed study site is also in close proximity to the foraging rangeland of Cape Vultures as evidenced by dispersal data obtained from vulture individuals fitted with satellite tracking devices (Figure 18).